Calming Lavender Bath Bomb Recipe + Secret Ingredient

 Things to Remember When Using This Recipe

 Always dilute an essential oil when using it on the skin.
 This essential oil recipe is unlikely to cause skin irritation when diluted properly.
-If the oil has been oxidized (left with the cap off for long periods of time) it is more likely to cause skin irritation.
+If the oil has oxidized (been left with the cap off for long periods of time,) it is more likely to cause skin irritation.
 Check out this dilution chart for diluting this essential oil properly.

 If you are pregnant, consult your doctor prior to use.